 5. Create a design plan.

-You have two main options for designing your ecommerce website:
+You have two main options for designing your eCommerce website in WordPress:

 - Hire a professional designer